Robert MacLaren: Surgery

+Diagram showing the position of the electronic retinal implant at back of the eye and the cable connecting it to the external power supply under the skin behind the ear.

 MacLaren has been a Consultant Ophthalmic Surgeon for the Oxford University Hospitals NHS Foundation Trust (OUH) since March 2009.
 His surgical work is based largely at the Oxford Eye Hospital and the Nuffield Laboratory of Ophthalmology [NLO], both located within the John Radcliffe Hospital, on Headington Hill in Oxford.
 He has also been Honorary Consultant Vitreoretinal Surgeon at Moorfields Eye Hospital NHS Foundation Trust, in London, since May 2006.

 He has been a Fellow of the Royal College of Surgeons of Edinburgh (RCSEd) since July 1998 and was awarded their annual King James IV Professorship in 2007.

 He is one of the first surgeons in the world to have made a successful retinal implant for visual prosthesis, sometimes described as creating: a 'bionic eye'.
 He is also a pioneer in robot-assisted surgery for ophthalmic operations.
 Key events of his work at the Moorfields and John Radcliffe hospitals include: